 All manuscripts must be written in the English language (American English) and submitted as Microsoft Word documents with standard 12-point fonts (e.g. Times New Roman, Arial, Symbol), double-spaced with one inch margins.
 Text should appear in black.
 Please include all elements except for figures in one MSWord manuscript document.
-Do not use section numbering, page numbering, headers or footers, tracked changes or comments in your manuscript.
+Do not use columns, section numbering, page numbering, headers or footers, tracked changes or comments in your manuscript.
 Manuscripts must be prepared in accordance with ACS Style Guidelines.

 For SLAS Discovery Technical Notes and SLAS Discovery Application Notes, authors MUST combine the Results and Discussion sections into one section.
 For Original Research and Reviews, authors have the option to separate or combine the Results and Discussion sections.